 To view the complete project gallery click the image above.

-These types of organizations have never been more important to our well-being, yet in present times, are at great risk.
-Barnard understands that by providing pro-bono design services, securing donations of goods and services and by always continuing to encourage growth and expansion of a compassionate community, we can encourage each other to create a better world, with hope, beauty and dignity.
+These types of organizations have never been more critical to our well-being, yet in present times, they are at considerable risk.
+Barnard understands that by providing pro-bono design services, securing donations of goods and services and by always continuing to encourage growth and expansion of a compassionate community, we can support each other to create a better world, with hope, beauty, and dignity.

 Sarah Barnard designs healthy, happy, personalized spaces that are deeply connected to nature and art.